Bible Book of Daniel, Part 9 - Chapter 12

 There’s an example here with Benny Hinn saying how the Catholic mass is a must for spiritual highs.

 The most disturbing one I came across was a video here by Darlene Zhceh from Hillsong (after 42 minutes in), my favourite Christian Worship musician.
 She simply went with the flow and accepted an invite to the Pope’s event in Rome which she explained was a wonderful experience and can’t undertake why there was such a backlash on her social media account.

 Run like a military operation behind the scenes of society; the Jesuits have (and are having) a subtle yet the most devastating effect on protestant faith ever, including the formation of secret societies like Masonry, development of educational ways to slowly eradicate the supremacy of scripture, and even influence over popular Christian people like Billy Graham.

 I have a separate post here on the ten main differences in doctrine and practice of protestant and Roman Catholic faith.

-Although at face value there appears to be little difference, when you dig deeper you see how the bottom-line issues of the bible and Christ are actually polar opposites.
+Although at face value, there appears to be little differences, when you dig deeper, you see how the bottom-line issues of the bible and Christ are actually opposites.